adamkrawczyk/rosbot_patrol_simulation/README.md

 `$ git clone https://github.com/husarion/rosbot_description.git`

 3. For image processing my advice is to use nvidia card with CUDA enabled (I won't show you how to do that because it's not the point).
-4. You can download whole package from github a)simulation `$ git clone https://github.com/adamkrawczyk/rosbot_patrol_simulation.git`
+4. You can download whole package from github

+a)simulation `$ git clone https://github.com/adamkrawczyk/rosbot_patrol_simulation.git`

 b)real_robot `$ git clone https://github.com/adamkrawczyk/rosbot_patrol.git`

 see my repositories - [github-adam-krawczyk](https://github.com/adamkrawczyk)

-## Starting project step by step:
+## Starting project step by step

 ### What to install
 1. Mailbox (setup this on robot also):